DanielTDay/Jammin/02_Player_Characters/Randy_Randleman.md

 ## Description
 Randy is a formidable and versatile warrior, with a body made of metal and wood.
 Standing at over six feet tall, this golem-like creature has an intimidating presence, but also a fluid and adaptable nature.

+## Background Notes
+Had a warforged family, rival, mentor

+Joined the war effort

+Amazing in battle, blood everywhere

+Do you kill a young child on the battlefield?

+Turn away, search for meaning

 ## Bio
 Originally from X